Boston College Eagles men's ice hockey: Boston University Terriers

 Boston College's chief and biggest rival is the Boston University Terriers, separated by a mere four miles on Boston's Commonwealth Avenue.
 The rivalry is often referred to as the Green Line Rivalry, as the MBTA Green Line is the principal mode of transportation between the two schools.
-BC-BU is considered one of the top rivalries in college sports as well as the number one rivalry in college hockey.
+BC–BU is considered one of the top rivalries in college sports as well as the number one rivalry in college hockey.
 The rivalry has been renewed annually since the 1946–47 season, and the two teams have met at least twice a year since 1949.
 The schools regularly meet in Hockey East play three times each season.
 Besides meeting in conference play, the two schools often meet in the annual Beanpot tournament.
 Although Boston University has historically dominated the tournament, Boston College has commanded the cross town competition in recent years, winning five titles in a row from 2010 to 2014.

 BC and BU before the start of a game at Kelley Rink on January 22, 2010.

 The two schools have also met in NCAA tournament play.
-In their most recent meeting, Boston College skated to a memorable 5–0 victory against the top seeded Terriers in the 2006 NCAA Men's Division I Ice Hockey tournament Northeast Regional Final.
+In one of their most memorable meetings, Boston College skated to a 5–0 victory against the top seeded Terriers in the 2006 NCAA Men's Division I Ice Hockey tournament Northeast Regional Final.
 The Eagles and Terriers have met once in the NCAA tournament championship game in 1978, with BU winning 5–3 in Providence, RI.
 BC and BU have combined for ten national championships, with each school having won five.
+Most recently, in the 2024 Hockey East men's tournament, the top-seeded Boston College Eagles defeated the second-ranked Boston University Terriers in a 6–2 victory, winning the Hockey East Men's Championship for the first time in 12 years.

 Games between the two schools are also highlighted by the intensity of the two school's student sections, the BC Superfans and the BU Dog Pound.
 The BU students often shout their infamous "BC Sucks" or "Sunday School" chants while the Superfans will retort with "Safety School", "Sucks to BU", or "BC Rejects" at their counterparts.

 The two schools have met on the ice over 250 times, leading the rivalry to be one of the most historic and well known in college hockey.
-The Terriers have the edge in wins in the series; currently the record sits at 139-133 (with 21 ties).
+The Terriers have the edge in wins in the series; currently the record sits at 139–133 (with 21 ties).

 Boston College and Boston University faced off in Hockey East play at Fenway Park on January 8, 2010.
 The game was the first men's college hockey game played at Fenway Park, with a women's game between Northeastern and New Hampshire played earlier in the day.
 BU edged BC for a 3–2 win.